getdave/standalone-block-editor/TUTORIAL.md

 This is great and exactly what we need!
 Indeed, it is the main package we'll be using to create our custom block editor instance.

-However, before we can get to working with this package, we're going to need to do some setup.
+However, before we can get to working with this package in code, we're going to need to do some setup.

 ## Plugin setup and organisation